ibrokemycomputer/cook-seed/README.md

 * Custom plugins
 * Fix nested-page extensions and/or remove 'auto-generate folder + `index.html`' feature
   * Both pages resolve/load, which will cause analytics issues
+* Add opt-in to set active state on parent of nested pages
+* Move siteConfig.json to config/main.js with fallback in package.json
+* Add some file type checking/error handling to the template string replacement